 The Tamron 70-180mm f2.8 Di III is listed at 1499 EUR (incl.
-19% VAT) / 1199 USD / 1349 GBP and should become available in mid May.
-Ahead of my full review I’ve compared the new lens to the Sony FE 70-200mm f2.8 G Master OSS based on the information so far available from Tamron.
+19% VAT) / 1199 USD / 1349 GBP.
+In my review I’ve compared the new lens to the Sony FE 70-200mm f2.8 G Master OSS.
 PS – if you’re interested in the other two f2.8 zooms for E-mount in Tamron’s line-up check out my in-depth reviews: Tamron 17-28mm f2.8 Di III review, Tamron 28-75mm f2.8 Di III review.
-Or have a look at my Sony FE 70-200mm f2.8 G Master OSS review-so-far with lots of sample images.

 Facts from the catalog

-Let’s compare the Tamron 70-180mm f2.8 Di III to the Sony FE 70-200mm f2.8 G Master (“Sony” for short) and its DSLR sibling the Tamron SP 70-200mm f2.8 Di VC USD G2 (“Tamron G2”) which can be used via mount-converter.
+Let’s compare the Tamron 70-180mm f2.8 Di III (“Tamron III” for short) to the Sony FE 70-200mm f2.8 G Master OSS (“Sony” for short) and its DSLR sibling the Tamron SP 70-200mm f2.8 Di VC USD G2 (“Tamron G2”) which can be used via mount-converter.
 As usual I’ve rated the features with a [+] (or [++]), when it’s better than average or even state of the art, a if it’s standard or just average, and [-] if there’s a disadvantage.

-Size (diameter x length): At 81 x 149mm (3.2 x 5.9in.) plus 46mm for the lens hood (94mm diameter).
-The new Tamron III is much smaller than the Sony at 88 x 200mm (3.5 x 7.9in).
-But zooming the Tamron to 180mm focal length extends the lens by 29mm which is still shorter than the Sony which does not change its length during zooming.
+Size (diameter x length): 81 x 149mm (3.2 x 5.9in.) plus 46mm for the lens hood (94mm diameter).
+The new Tamron III is much smaller than the Sony at 88 x 198mm (3.5 x 7.9in) + 83mm lens hood.
+Zooming the Tamron III to 180mm focal length extends the lens by 29mm which is still shorter than the Sony which does not change its length during zooming.
 The Tamron G2 is 88 x 191mm (3.5 x 7.5in) + 89mm lens hood + 28mm for the mount-converter. [+]

 Price: 1499 EUR (incl.
 19% VAT) / 1349 GBP / 1199 USD.
 This looks like a pretty high price for a lens without optical stabilization and only 180mm maximum focal length.
 But the Sony goes for 2700 EUR / 2150 GBP / 2600 USD.
 The Tamron G2 can be had for 1120 EUR / 1150 GBP / 1200 USD but needs a mount-converter.

 Three Tamron f2.8 zoom lenses for E-mount